eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/content-type-header/post-todos-xml.md

 title: API Challenges Solution For - POST todos create todo with XML
 seo_title: Solution: POST todos create with XML | API Challenges
 description: How to solve API challenge POST todos XML.
 Creating a todo with XML format.
+seo_description: Use this walkthrough to solve POST todos create todo with with request setup, key headers, and expected status codes so you can complete the challenge.
 showads: true
 ---